-- 1. It is probably recommended that patients with functional capacity greater than or equal to 4 METs without symptoms§ proceed to planned surgery.|| (Level of Evidence: B) - It is probably recommended that patients with poor (less than 4 METs) or unknown functional capacity and 3 or more clinical risk factors‡ who are scheduled for vascular surgery consider testing if it will change management.¶ (Level of Evidence: B) - 3.
-It is probably recommended that patients with poor (less than 4 METs) or unknown functional capacity and 3 or more clinical risk factors‡ who are scheduled for intermediate risk surgery proceed with planned surgery with heart rate control.¶ (Level of Evidence: B) - 4.
-It is probably recommended that patients with poor (less than 4 METs) or unknown functional capacity and 1 or 2 clinical risk factors‡ who are scheduled for vascular or intermediate risk surgery proceed with planned surgery with heart rate control.¶ (Level of Evidence: B)
+- It is probably recommended that patients with functional capacity greater than or equal to 4 METs without symptoms§ proceed to planned surgery.
+(Level of Evidence: B) - It is probably recommended that patients with poor (less than 4 METs) or unknown functional capacity and 3 or more clinical risk factors; who are scheduled for vascular surgery consider testing if it will change management.
+(Level of Evidence: B) - 3.
+It is probably recommended that patients with poor (less than 4 METs) or unknown functional capacity and 3 or more clinical risk factors; who are scheduled for intermediate-risk surgery proceed with planned surgery with heart rate control.
+(Level of Evidence: B)